-This maximises space while still providing business and first-class passengers the level of privacy they are used to.
+This maximises space while still providing business and first-class passengers with the level of privacy they are used to.

 It’s a brave design and anyone’s guess if it will become a reality.
-However, these kind of ‘stacked’ designs are becoming increasingly common and may hold the answer to the airlines’ challenges of keeping costs down and flights full.
+However, these kinds of ‘stacked’ designs are becoming increasingly common and may hold the answer to the airlines’ challenges of keeping costs down and flights full.

-The next few years will see some big changes, starting with wide adoption of WIFI and the associated services.
+The next few years will see some big changes, starting with the wide adoption of WIFI and the associated services.
 From there we expect other inflight entertainment and seats to be upgraded in line with growing expectations.

 The speed of adoption will be dictated by demand and wider market forces.
 But the fact that manufacturers are developing these ideas suggests that the market is there.